Leigh Jaynes: Athletic career

 Jaynes was a multi-sport athlete growing up, with a strong interest in instrumental music.
 She participated in dance, swimming, track and field, and cheerleading before discovering wrestling in her senior year at Rancocas Valley Regional High School in Mount Holly, New Jersey.
-She was encouraged to try out by Coach Brian Bowker, who would later become a vocal advocate for women’s wrestling and for equity in underserved communities.
-His support—and that of his wife, Eileen Bowker, who later served as an athletic trainer for several World and Olympic-level competitions in which Jaynes competed—was instrumental in Jaynes’s journey.
-The Bowkers were early pioneers of women’s wrestling in the late 1990s, known for their open-mindedness and acceptance at a time when female participation in the sport was still widely discouraged.
+She was encouraged to try out by Coach Brian Bowker.
+His support and that of his wife, Eileen Bowker, was instrumental in Jaynes’s journey.

 Jaynes quickly made her mark in wrestling, becoming a 1999 High School All-American at the USGWA Girl's Folk-Style National Championship.
 She went on to become a two-time All-American while wrestling for Missouri Valley College.
 After placing fifth at University Nationals, she qualified as a resident athlete at the U.S. Olympic Training Center in Colorado Springs, where she trained among the nation’s elite as part of the Olympic Development Program.

 In addition to her athletic pursuits, Jaynes was actively involved in music.
 She participated in every band throughout her schooling, serving as drum major and playing both flute and tuba.
 She was also a six-chair tuba player for the All-South Jersey Wind Ensemble, performing in the iconic 1812 Overture.